 Some advocates have argued that allowing more domestic offshore drilling would have little impact on oil prices.
-While it is true that oil is a global commodity, it is also true that presidential and congressional actions can have an impact on oil prices.
-In 2008, when President George W. Bush ended the executive branch moratorium on oil and gas drilling on the Outer Continental Shelf, oil futures dropped by \$9.26, or 6.3 percent, just after the announcement was made.45 relief.
-It is true that lifting the moratorium will not immediately increase oil production from the affected areas, but other oil producers with excess capacity (such as OPEC nations) would have an incentive to produce more in the present once they realize that future U.S. output would be higher, as illustrated in 2008.
+While it is true that oil is a global commodity, it is also true that presidential and Congressional actions can have an impact on oil prices.
+In 2008, when President George W. Bush ended the executive branch moratorium on oil and gas drilling on the Outer Continental Shelf, oil futures dropped by \$9.26, or 6.3 percent, just after the announcement was made.